English | Español

 Weapons increase the danger of an attack, and we can still protect ourselves most of the time.
 The following article is from One Strong Move: A cartoon-illustrated introduction to self-defenseand The Kidpower Book for Caring Adults, a comprehensive guide about personal safety, self-protection, confidence, and advocacy for young people.

-In Kidpower workshops, students often ask, “What if someone has a knife or a gun?”
+Students of all ages often ask us, “What if someone has a knife or a gun?”

-The mystique in our culture about the power of knives and guns can leave people feeling helpless at even the thought of a weapon.
+The cultural mystique about the power of knives and guns can leave people feeling helpless at even the thought of a weapon.
 Sadly, stories like that of two teen girls who were kidnapped and sexually assaulted near their school by a man who told them he had a gun, even though they never saw it, are all too common.

 Unfortunately, the opposite problem is also common.
 In one incident, young people who knew each other got into an argument that led to a fight and a stabbing.
 In another, a teen boy got shot fighting over Halloween candy by a friend who had stolen his father’s gun.
-Both young people and adults end up injured, in jail, and dead because they don’t know how to walk away from an insult or how to give up their stuff.
+Too often, young people and adults end up injured, in jail, or dead because they don’t know how to walk away from an insult or how to give up their stuff.